Cryptanalysis of the Lorenz cipher: Colossus

-Tommy Flowers' experience with Heath Robinson, and his previous, unique experience of thermionic valves (vacuum tubes) led him to realize that a better machine could be produced using electronics.
-Instead of the key stream being read from a punched paper tape, an electronically generated key stream could allow much faster and more flexible processing.
+Tommy Flowers' had reservations about Heath Robinson's two synchronised tape loops, and his previous, unique experience of thermionic valves (vacuum tubes) led him to realize that a better machine could be produced using electronics.
+Instead of the key stream being read from a second punched paper tape, an electronically generated key stream could allow much faster and more flexible processing.
 Flowers' suggestion that this could be achieved with a machine that was entirely electronic and would contain between one and two thousand valves, was treated with incredulity at both the Telecommunications Research Establishment and at Bletchley Park, as it was thought that it would be "too unreliable to do useful work".
 He did, however, have the support of the Controller of Research at Dollis Hill, W Gordon Radley, and he implemented these ideas producing Colossus, the world's first electronic, digital, computing machine that was at all programmable, in the remarkably short time of ten months.
 In this he was assisted by his colleagues at the Post Office Research Station Dollis Hill: Sidney Broadhurst, William Chandler, Allen Coombs and Harry Fensom.

-The prototype Mark 1 Colossus (Colossus I), with its 1500 valves, became operational at Dollis Hill in December 1943 and was in use at Bletchley Park by February 1944.
+The prototype Mark 1 Colossus (Colossus I), with its 1500 valves, became operational at Dollis Hill in December 1943 and became fully operational at Bletchley Park on 5 February 1944.
 This processed the message at 5000 characters per second using the impulse from reading the tape's sprocket holes to act as the clock signal.
 It quickly became evident that this was a huge leap forward in cryptanalysis of Tunny.
 Further Colossus machines were ordered and the orders for more Robinsons cancelled.
 An improved Mark 2 Colossus (Colossus II) contained 2400 valves and first worked at Bletchley Park on 1 June 1944, just in time for the D-day Normandy landings.

 The main parts of this machine were: